 Pikachu & Eevee Edition Nintendo Switch Joy-Con

-Now we are getting to the really rare Joy-Con options.
 These Pokémon: Let's Go, Pikachu! and Let's Go, Eevee! themed Joy-Con can only be obtained when you buy the Pikachu & Eevee Switch console bundle.
-Obtaining these could get expensive!
-However, Nintendo is supposed to be selling these Joy-Con on their own in Japan at some point in the future.
+Obtaining these could get expensive, although they were available separately in Japan.
 Unfortunately, you'll have to travel to the My Nintendo Store or Pokemon Center Online in Japan to get them.
 Mail order options would be nice!

 What can we say about these Joy-Con?
 Well, they remind us of mustard.
 There, we said it.